ungtq0805/JCART/README.md

 # JCART - This is a simple e-commerce application built with Spring.
 You should referrence in this -> https://github.com/sivaprasadreddy/jcart

-Again I want to thank you for Mr.Sivaprasadreddy - many thanks for .... test aaaaa Thanks
+Again I want to thank you for Mr.Sivaprasadreddy

-My email: ungtq0805@gmail.com
-My email: ungtq0805@gmail.com
-My email: ungtq0805@gmail.com
 My email: ungtq0805@gmail.com

 **Technologies:** SpringBoot, Spring Data JPA, Spring Security, Bootstrap, Thymeleaf, MySQL, Log4j2, Junit, Mockito, Java Coding Coverage.